freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-conversation-starters-in-the-break-room/task-12.md

 ### --feedback--

+The first sentence is correct, but the second one does not ask about interest.
+It's a statement.

 ---

 `What is the team’s favorite?` and `Many of us enjoy the monthly game night. `

 ### --feedback--

+The first sentence is asking for a favorite thing, not interest in an activity.
+The second sentence is a statement, not a question.

 ---